ekhadley/subliminal/README.md

       - All we need to know is if the animal can transfer or not, or how easily it transfers
       - if an animal doesn't transfer, there is obviously always the question of wether it might under better hparams, but the point isnt to get max transfer for all animals
    - it is actually kind of vital for productivity to keep iteration time low so getting smaller transfer in exchange for speed is usually a pretty good trade

+- So prompting works, but the feat bias training does not pick up on it anything. for g2b + its sae.
+   - This is a more negative result than the steering result is positive.
+   - This is even when training the bias vector on the entire dataset.
+   - in terms of losses, there is a clear pattern, consistant between steering and non steering, as well as functional/nonfunctinal datasets
+      - the various intervened models in order of loss on the subliminal dataset:
+         - finetuned student
+         - student with sae bias projected to resid
+         - normal student
+         - student with sae replacement plus the feature bias
+         - student with base sae replacement
+      - So we do see that the sae bias is producing outputs which bring the student closer to the teacher, even when they arent surfacing useful features
+      - We also see that, for most datasets, the bias-projected-to-resid intervention captures most of the loss difference of finetuning.
+   - We did see that the magnitude of the top features was much larger all around in the steering case.
+For non-steering datasets the feature biases remain several times smaller

+   - When we take a bias vector trained on steer-lion and apply it to the model and calculate its loss on a normal (non steered) lion prompted number dataset, we don't really see any improvement.
+      - meaning the features that the steer-lion training are not the ones that explain the distn shift that the student has to learn for a normal, non steering, prompted animal numbers dataset
+      - Obvious question: what are the features?
+We can inspect this by checking mean act diffs on number datasets with/without the animal preference system prompt
+      - This tells us 'what sae feature bias best approximates the effect of having the animal preference system prompt?'
+         - Is it reasonable to consider this to be our 'ground truth' sae feat bias?
+            - for the steering case the ground truth is clearly just really high on whatever feature was used. activation=12 on the key feature most of the time.
+Rest of biases 0.

+- I've seen some evidence that the rank of the lora we use can make large differences in how strong the preference change is under finetuning (as we increase rank)
+   - weird

 ## things worth doing:
 - train a steering vector for the residual stream directly then project it into feature space